 “…and that’s how you properly set up a tent, Valerie.”

-Slamming one balled up paw into the other, the determination was clear on Valerie’s face, “Thanks for showing me, babe.
+Slamming one balled up paw into the palm of the other, the determination was clear on Valerie’s face, “Thanks for showing me, babe.
 I’ll be sure to get it right next time!”

 “I’m sure you will.”
 Aaron chuckled, taking to his feet.

 Four days after passing Sable, they neared the next major town on Graeme’s map, Angel’s Fall.
 It wasn’t in sight yet, but from their campsite, they could clearly spot the massive lone mountain that sat to the west of the town, Angel’s Peak.

 It extended high into the night sky, it’s cap pointing directly at the full moon.
 It was a clear, gorgeous night, not a cloud in the sky and the stars twinkling brightly overhead.

 “Oh, it’s ready~!”
 Valerie cheered, clapping her hands together as she opened the lid on their squirrel stew.
 The hellhound had a bit more fun than she should have in catching the meal, bashing the trees until the little creatures fell out, only to immediately pounce on them before they could catch their bearings and flee.

 Aaron took the ladle and distributed the stew into two wooden bowls.

 “Pretty good.” he mumbled, spooning some into his mouth.
 Valerie on the other hand, disregarded utensils entirely and chugged down the steaming liquid like it was cheap booze.

 Speaking of cheap booze, Aaron frowned as he took the final swig of his own supply.
 With a small grunt, he chucked the empty jug back into the woods, “Bah.
 I’ll just get some more in Angel’s Fall.
 Hopefully, there’s a merchant with enough change for a gold piece down there.”